Whether you are preparing to adopt a new puppy or are a seasoned dog owner, you’re in the right place.

 Adopted at 6 months old

 Ginger was our foster dog which we intended to adopt.
-You can read more about Ginger and find out what breed she is on her Foster Tail page here.
-Ginger does have issues with resource guarding which we have learned to control with a lot of structure.
-She also suffers from food allergies, which I think we finally have under control.
+You can read more about Ginger and find out what mix of breeds she is on her Foster Tail page here.

 English Yellow Lab